opnfv/vineperf/docs/testing/user/configguide/tools.rst

 Infrastructure Metrics Collection
 ---------------------------------

-VSPERF supports following two tools for collecting and reporting the metrics:
+ViNePerf supports following two tools for collecting and reporting the metrics:

 * pidstat
 * collectd

 *pidstat* is a command in linux systems, which is used for monitoring individual tasks currently being managed by Linux kernel.
-In VSPERF this command is used to monitor *ovs-vswitchd*, *ovsdb-server* and *kvm* processes.
+In ViNePerf this command is used to monitor *ovs-vswitchd*, *ovsdb-server* and *kvm* processes.

 *collectd* is linux application that collects, stores and transfers various system